(a) The Construction Codes Advisory Council consists of the following members:

 (xvi) local units of government.

 (b) The commissioner or the commissioner's designee representing the department's Construction Codes and Licensing Division shall serve as chair of the advisory council.
 For members who are not state officials or employees, compensation and removal of members of the advisory council are governed by section 15.059.
 The terms of the members of the advisory council shall be four years.
 The terms of eight of the appointed members shall be coterminous with the governor and the terms of the remaining nine appointed members shall end on the first Monday in January one year after the terms of the other appointed members expire.
 An appointed member may be reappointed.
 Each council member shall appoint an alternate to serve in their absence.
+The committee is not subject to the expiration provision of section 15.059, subdivision 5.

 The council shall review laws, codes, rules, standards, and licensing requirements relating to building construction and may: